ikeagaladrim/hugo-theme-stack/exampleSite/content/post/you-are-what-you-sound-like/index.md

 +++
 author = "Shiraz"
 date = 2020-11-25T17:53:00Z
-description = "Today - you are what you sounds like, not 'Wear'" image = "ameer-basheer-T29AcrDfWsY-unsplash.jpg" tags = [
+description = "These days, your shoes don't matter" image = "ameer-basheer-T29AcrDfWsY-unsplash.jpg" tags = [
     "teleworking",
 ]
-title = "You are What you Sounds Like"
+title = "You are what you Sound Like"

 +++
-Working in Tech or for the last 10+ years means I’m no stranger to remote working, working with global clients over the last 3-5 years means I’ve participated and hosted my fair of remote Zoom-style calls before C-19 kicked us all in the nads, although, full disclosure, for important meeting first time meetings we jumped on planes, even for transatlantic business.
-Anyway.
+Working in big Tech for the last 10+ years means I’m no stranger to remote working, working with global clients over the last 3-5 years means I’ve participated and hosted my fair of remote Zoom-style calls before C-19 kicked us all in the nads, although, full disclosure, for important first time meetings we jumped on planes, even for transatlantic business.
+As glamorous as that sounds, it’s really not - a topic for another day!

-It’s very difficult to replicate and capture all the nuances and unspoken activities that occur in a face to face meeting - I think most reading this will know this already, after all it’s Nov-2020.
-And, I guess this is exactly what ‘grinned-my-gears’ so to speak; Tech speakers who should be veterans at presenting remotely, doing a terrible job, especially when the fixes are so simple.
-Imagine taking out time as a participant to hear a presenter um and err from what sounds like potato?
+It’s very difficult to replicate and to capture all the nuances and unspoken details that occur in a face-to-face meeting - I think most reading will know this already, after all it’s Nov-2020.
+And, I guess this is exactly what ‘rubs-me-the-wrong-way’, enough to make me want to write about it!

+Tech speakers, who should be veterans at this presenting game are doing remote presentations horribly!
+What makes this even worse is how easily 90% of the ills could be addressed with little effort.
+Imagine taking out time as a participant to hear a presenter ‘um’ and ‘err’ for 45 minutes from what sounds like potato?

-## Here’s the piece I posted on LinkedIn - some simple, yet very effective ways to improve you’re next conf. call!
+# Below is the piece I posted on LinkedIn - simple, yet very effective ways to improve you’re next conf. call!

 # How to Make Your Work-from-Home Calls 97% Better

-## Paragraph

 It’s unfair, but universally recognised that our subconscious cognition runs at neck-break speeds to aid our everyday decision-making, most of which is on auto-pilot.
 Essentially, we're all experts at judging on first impressions.